 Ukoy is commonly consumed for meryenda.
 It best when dipped in spicy vinegar.
 When I was still in Manila, I remember having this along with vegetable egg roll and a bottle of soda pop.
 On some occasions, I can eat ukoy dulong with rice.
 However, I prefer it to be eaten all by itself because I can enjoy its taste and crisp texture better.

 Ukoy is best enjoyed when it still hot and crispy.
 I suggest consuming it within the next 10 minutes after cooking.
-I also recommend that you share your ukoy dulog with your friends and family because it is always best to have a good and sensible conversation while enjoying your food.
+I also recommend that you share it with your friends and family.
+It is always best to have a good conversation while enjoying your food.

 Try this Ukoy Dulong Recipe.
 Let me know what you think.